akikuno/TSUMUGI-dev/README.md

 #### Export

-You can export current network images and data in PNG and CSV formats.
+You can export current network images and data in PNG, CSV and GraphML formats.
 CSV includes connected component (module) IDs and lists of phenotypes shown by each gene's KO mice.
+GraphML is a format compatible with the desktop version of Cytoscape, allowing you to import the network into Cytoscape for further analysis.

 # 🔍 Calculation Method for Phenotypically Similar Gene Groups